planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 The way an adventurer moves is often the first thing one notices about them.
 For an enemy, it may be the last!
-Check this for coordinated Actions like fighting, dancing, climbing, swimming, and sneaking.
+Check this for coordinated Actions like dancing, dodging, climbing, swimming, and sneaking.
 It also acts as a measure of general bodily health.
-The Descriptor should show how they present themselves to the world.
+The Descriptor should show how they strut upon the world’s stage.

 **<u>Example Descriptors:</u>** *Smooth & graceful, lightning reflexes,
 clumsy, walks with a limp, stiff-legged gait, fast-paced, takes it slow.*

-### <span class="smallcaps">Frame</span>

-Adventurers come in all shapes and sizes.
-The pool reflects how physically powerful the character is within those constraints: their might, ferocity, and vitality. <span class="smallcaps">Frame</span>
-helps bear burdens as well as dish out and take damage in combat.
-The Descriptor should show their body type or build and can include their species if non-human.

-**<u>Example Descriptors:</u>** *medium, tall and lanky, short, chunky, average build, athletic, pot-bellied, lanky, plump, stout, sprightly, etc.*

 <center><strong>DESCRIPTOR SEEDS</strong></center>